Some foods and supplements may help lower your levels of low-density lipoprotein cholesterol in addition to exercise and dietary changes.

-If you’ve been diagnosed with high cholesterol, your doctor might prescribe statins, a medicine that’s used to lower LDL or “bad” cholesterol, in addition to suggesting changes to your diet and your exercise routine.
-Dietary changes could include adding foods that are particularly good for lowering cholesterol.
+If you’ve been diagnosed with high cholesterol, your doctor may prescribe statins, a medicine used to lower LDL cholesterol.
+Your doctor may also suggest changes to your diet and exercise routine.
+Dietary changes could include foods particularly good for lowering cholesterol.

 You could be at risk for high LDL cholesterol if you’re overweight or don’t get enough exercise.
-You also could inherit a tendency for high cholesterol.
+You can also inherit a tendency for high cholesterol.

 Your liver makes cholesterol.
-You can also get it from certain foods that contain it, but not as much as from foods that contain saturated and trans fats.
-Those fats cause your liver to produce extra cholesterol.
+You can also get it from certain foods that contain it — but not as much as from foods that contain saturated and trans fats.
+These types of fat cause your liver to produce extra cholesterol.

 Niacin is a B vitamin.
 Doctors sometimes suggest it for patients with high cholesterol or heart concerns.
-It benefits you by increasing the level of good cholesterol and reducing triglycerides, another fat that can clog arteries.
-You can consume niacin in foods, especially liver and chicken, or from supplements.
+It increases the level of good cholesterol and reduces triglycerides, another fat that can clog arteries.
+You can get niacin from foods, especially liver and chicken, or from supplements.

 There are two kinds of fiber: soluble, which dissolves into a gel in liquid, and insoluble.
 Soluble fiber lowers cholesterol absorption in your bloodstream.